Lighting Questions & Contact

 To further reduce the cost of improving light fixtures, the utility provider AEP (American Electric Power) will install fixtures for free on public structures if provided with a night-sky friendly light.

 Contrary to popular belief, brighter isn't always safer.
-Bright white lights aimed outwards produce glare which decreases visibilty, and also produce dark shadows where obstacles can hide.
+Bright white lights aimed outwards produce glare that decreases visibility and produces dark shadows where obstacles can hide.
 Bright lights also ruin our eye's natural ability to adapt to ambient conditions, which makes transitions between differently lit areas more dangerous.
 Night-sky friendly designs have been shown to be safer by providing more even illumination and by eliminating glare.

 Most property crimes occur during daytime hours, and some studies have shown that providing more light at night may actually increase the likelihood of some crimes and accidents.
 Lights are not the top deterrent for criminal activity.